adebayo10k/backup-those-hosts/README.md

-**Typical use case for host-config-backup.sh:**
+**Typical use for host-config-backup.sh:**

-Backup changes to configuration to location from which they can be synchronised and then archived safely to ensure Availability.
+Backup host configuration files to single location from which they can be synchronised and then archived safely to ensure Availability.

 ---